chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/zero-or-hero.md

 description: Zero or Hero is a minigame added in v0.9 Alpha.
 It is based on the YouTube version with the same name.
 ---

+/// missing | Images missing
+This wiki page lacks images of the different [tile rarities](#tile-rarities).
+///

 # Zero or Hero

 {{ game.info(